13 Surprising Stroke Symptoms Everyone Needs to Know

 Numbness or weakness on one side of your body

 If you're experiencing numbness or weakness—specifically only on one side of your body—it's essential that you get to a doctor as soon as possible.
 According to the American Stroke Association, single-sided numbness and weakness is a hallmark sign of a stroke.
 What's more, it can tell you where the stroke occurred: If your left side becomes weak, the stroke occurred in the right side of your brain, and vice versa.

-Facial paralysis or drooping is one of the classic signs of a stroke, says the American Stroke Association.
-That's because when a stroke occurs, it can cause damage to the nerves controlling the facial muscles, resulting in a pronounced sagging or lack of movement in the face.
+Facial paralysis or drooping is another classic sign of a stroke, says the American Stroke Association.
+That's because when a stroke occurs, it can cause damage to the nerves which control the facial muscles, resulting in a pronounced sagging or lack of movement in the face.

 The American Stroke Association also lists slurred speech among the most common and noticeable stroke symptoms.
-It's typically caused by muscle weakness following a lack of blood flow to the brain, and it can persist even after other symptoms subside.
+It's typically caused by muscle weakness following a lack of blood flow to the brain, and may persist even after other stroke symptoms subside.

 According to The Stroke Foundation, approximately a third of those who have strokes experience some form of vision loss, ranging from partial loss of sight to complete blindness.
-Unfortunately, vision typically does not fully return to normal following a stroke, though some recovery may happen in the first months following a stroke.
+Unfortunately, they note, your vision may not fully return to normal following a stroke, though some recovery may happen in the first months following a stroke.

-Though strokes tend to cause behavioral changes, the specifics of these shifts depend on what side of the brain the stroke occurred on.
-As the American Stroke Association notes, strokes on the left side of the brain cause "slow, cautious behavior," while strokes on the right side of the brain result in "quick, inquisitive behavior."
-Like slurred speech and vision loss, even after treatment, many of these behavior changes tend to remain as well.
+Strokes often cause changes in behavior, but the specifics of those shifts will depend on which side of the brain the stroke occurred on.
+As the American Stroke Association notes, strokes on the left side of the brain typically cause "slow, cautious behavior," while strokes on the right side of the brain result in "quick, inquisitive behavior."
+Like slurred speech and vision loss, even after treatment, many of these behavior changes tend to stick around.